 Dr. Saldaña has volunteered her time and professional skills in the poorest regions of Peru and the world.
 She helped found the Global Initiative of Children´s Surgery in 2016 and remains the Peruvian delegate.
 She is also a member of the Peruvian Society of Pediatric Surgery, the Society of International Pediatric Surgical Oncology and the International Pediatric Endosurgery Group.

-She hopes that an MSc in Global Child Health will help her set the standard for excellency in pediatric surgery.
+She hopes that an MS in Global Child Health will help her set the standard for excellency in pediatric surgery.

 “I chose the Master of Global Child Health program because I want to direct my professional experience and desire to help to a larger scale,” she says.
 “I am focused on developing effective pediatric preventive health care programs in resource-poor settings in Peru and around the world.”